psf/black/README.md

     rev: stable
     hooks:
     - id: black
-      args: [--line-length=88, --safe]
       language_version: python3.6
 ```
 Then run `pre-commit install` and you're ready to go.

-`args` in the above config is optional but shows you how you can change
+Avoid using `args` in the hook.
+Instead, store necessary configuration
+in `pyproject.toml` so that editors and command-line usage of Black all
+behave consistently for your project.
+See *Black*'s own `pyproject.toml`
+for an example.

-the line length if you really need to.
-If you're already using Python
+If you're already using Python 3.7, switch the `language_version`
-3.7, switch the `language_version` accordingly.
-Finally, `stable` is a tag
+accordingly.
+Finally, `stable` is a tag that is pinned to the latest
-that is pinned to the latest release on PyPI.
-If you'd rather run on
-master, this is also an option.
+release on PyPI.
+If you'd rather run on master, this is also an option.

 ## Ignoring unmodified files